 Clinitest tablets poisoningUrine sugar reagent poisoning; Anhydrous Benedict's reagent poisoning

-Clinitest poisoning occurs from swallowing tablets used to test how much blood sugar (glucose) is in a person's urine.
+Clinitest tablets are used to test how much sugar (glucose) there is in a person's urine.
+Poisoning occurs from swallowing these tablets.

-Doctors used to use these tablets todetermine how wella person'sdiabetes was being controlled.
+Clinitest tablets used to be used to check how well a person's diabetes was being controlled.
 These tablets are rarely used today.
-They are not meant to be swallowed but could be taken by accident since they look like a prescription pill.
+They are not meant to be swallowed, but could be taken by accident, since they look like pills.

 - Copper sulfate

 - Sodium hydroxide

 The poisonous ingredients are found in Clinitest tablets.

 Other products may also contain these ingredients.

 - Blood in urine